erdmann-casey/cpsc4175/cerdmann-cyelverton-SRS.md

 # Brisket SRS

+### Casey Erdmann and Cory Yelverton

+## Description:
+An image and text sharing application.
+Allows users to anonmylously upload images or text and share or embed the content across other services.

 ## Requirements:

 1. Needs to allow uploading of images: png, jpg, and gif no larger than 15mb